-Early Years Government Funding- 2023 onwards
+Early Years Government Funding

 The nursery is a full year nursery - we do not offer term time only places.
 Funding will be stretched over the 50 weeks we are open.
-If parents do not want to use the setting during the school holidays, their child’s space will be protected when they don’t attend, but our full fees and charges will apply whether their child attends or not.
+If families do not want to use the setting during the school holidays, their child’s space will be protected when they don’t attend, but our full fees and charges will apply whether their child attends or not.

-Parents/carers or legal guardians of children aged 3-4 years using this service are entitled to claim up to 570 hours of government funded childcare hours per year (known as the universal 15 hours childcare offer).
-Those with children aged 3-4 years, using this service who earn more than the UK minimum/living wage for 16 weeks per year, may be able to claim up to 1140 hours of government funded childcare hours per year (known as the 30-hour extended offer) however:
+Those working families with children who earn more than the UK minimum/living wage for 16 weeks per year, may be able to claim up to 1140 hours of government funded childcare hours per year (known as the 30-hour extended offer).
+Families must:

-· Parents must sign a funding form held at the nursery to claim these hours, this form will be reviewed termly, and updated annually.
+·Sign a funding form held at the nursery to claim these hours, this form will be reviewed termly, and updated annually.

 How to check if parents are eligible